REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: Tether Modeling

+To efficiently compute the tether configuration around obstacles, the continuous tether is discretized into a finite set of nodes, separated by a fixed resolution $\delta$.
+Each node represents a point along the tether and collectively approximates the overall 3D shape of the tether.
+This discretization enables computationally efficient collision checking and shortcutting.

+Let the tether path at time \( t \) be denoted by \( \mathbf{P}_{\mathrm{tether}}(t) = \{ \mathbf{p}_i(t) \}_{i=1}^{n} \), where each node \( \mathbf{p}_i(t) \in \mathbb{R}^3 \) represents the position of the \( i \)-th node in 3D space at time \( t \), and \( n \) is the total number of nodes in the tether path.
+The \ac{ROV} position at time \( t \), denoted by \( \mathbf{p}_{\mathrm{rov}}(t) \in \mathbb{R}^3 \), is appended at the end \( \mathbf{p}_{n+1}(t) \).
 The proposed tether model then iteratively computes the equivalent taut-tether path through sequential shortcutting operation.
 Fig.~\ref{fig:tether} illustrates an example of the shortcut operation.
 Starting at the last node ($\mathbf{p}_j(t) = \mathbf{p}_{n}(t)$), the algorithm attempts to shortcut the path segment between each pair of nodes \( (\mathbf{p}_i(t), \mathbf{p}_j(t)) \) where \( i > j \).
 If the line of sight between \( \mathbf{p}_i(t) \) and \( \mathbf{p}_j(t) \) is collision-free, as determined via an \ac{SDF} map (\( \mathcal{M}_{sdf} \)), the intermediate nodes are replaced with a straight segment sampled at known resolution \( \delta \).
 Conversely, if the line of sight encounters a collision, $j$ shifts to the preceding node, and the collision-free line of sight is rechecked.
 This process is repeated until a collision-free line of sight is found, and the intermediate nodes are then replaced.
 Finally, after the shortcutting step, a pulling operation is applied to each node, moving it incrementally toward the tether endpoint \( \mathbf{p}_{n+1}(t) \).
 This ensures that nodes are not left stuck in the cavities of non-convex obstacles.
 The shortcutting and pulling operations are applied iteratively until convergence, resulting in a taut and collision-free tether path \( \mathbf{P}_{\mathrm{tether}}(t+1) \).
-The full procedure is described in Algorithm~\ref{alg:tether_optimization}.
+The full procedure is described in ~\ref{alg:tether_optimization}.

+\begin{remark} Sparse environment reconstructions may create gaps in the \ac{SDF}, causing obstacles to appear partially free.
+This can lead to unrealistic tether shortcutting through obstacles unless sufficient voxel resolution is applied. \end{remark}

+\begin{remark} The tether discretization resolution \( \delta \) should be chosen consistently with the \ac{SDF} voxel resolution to ensure reliable collision detection. \end{remark}